cmdcolin/bilby-encoder-rs/README.md

 ## Alternatives and other options

-- I considered using https://github.com/sstadick/perbase/ which is multithreaded but does not accept BAM from stdin, and does not report strandedness, and is a bit advanced
+- I considered using https://github.com/sstadick/perbase/ which is multithreaded but does not accept BAM from stdin, and does not report strandedness, and is a bit advanced to use programmatically. could also read it via stdin also but not sure if that solves it entirely

 - I also considered parsing the text output of `samtools mpileup` directly